 They are organised around one schema, which has just one unique database.
 This means that data for the whole organization is based on common, recognized definitions, and user experiences.

-These ideals are then married up with the different workflows across a multitude of different business departments (for instance, accounting, marketing, HR) and they connect the people in those departments who use them.
+These ideals are then married up with the different workflows with the help of an enterprise project management software across a multitude of different business departments (for instance, accounting, marketing, HR) and they connect the people in those departments who use them.
+Those looking for dedicated business and accounting software to help them with matters of compliance and meet deadlines may want to look into something like EZLease to see if it improves their workflow.

 It’s therefore seen as the process that integrates everyone in a company, and makes sure that they’re all working together as effectively as possible.